mwong510ca/Algorithm-26WayRadixTrie-Boggle/gui(pyqt5)/README.md

   (OS X) From terminal: pip3 install PIL
 * [Qt] 5.6 or 5.7 (may not work on older versions)

-Download and unzip the BoggleGame.zip file
+Download and unzip the [BoggleGame.zip] file from my cloud drive.
+(Include all components such as py4j.jar, images, dictionary text files, ...)
 Start from Terminal: python3 appGameSolver_15puzzle.py

 ### How to Play